Colonial America Unit Study American Girl Felicity Fields of Daisies

 – Magical Microbes

-* Want a quick & yummy project?
-Make Your Own Butter!
+*Make Your Own Butter!

-* Here are some ideas for printables to record your experiments and findings!
+Printables to record your experiments and findings!

-*Week 3: Spies & Secret Codes
+*Week 3: Colonial Spies & Secret Codes

 +Reading-